Quick Overview

 Common Pitfalls in Real-Life AI Use Cases

-Common pitfalls in real-life AI use cases include biased data, lack of transparency, and over-reliance on automation.
+Common AI implementation pitfalls in real-life use cases include biased data, lack of transparency, and over-reliance on automation.
 Biased data in AI systems often arises from unrepresentative training data, leading to higher error rates for people of colour in facial recognition and underdiagnosis of specific populations in healthcare, exacerbating health disparities.

 For example, the opacity of AI decision-making processes erodes trust, as seen in the financial sector, where AI-driven credit scoring systems may deny loans without explanations, frustrating applicants and concerning regulators.
 Over-reliance on automation in retail can result in stockouts or overstocking if AI fails to account for market changes, and in autonomous vehicles, lead to accidents if AI is not complemented by human intervention.4